GoAchead/comparch/2018/lab1.md

     delete[] b;                 // delete heap storage }

-// N must be a power-of-2, or bad things will happen.
-// Currently no check for this condition.
-//
-// N input samples in X[] are FFT'd and results left in X[].
-// Because of Nyquist theorem, N samples means
-// only first N/2 FFT results in X[] are the answer.
-// (upper half of X[] is a reflection with no new information). void fft2 (complex<double>* X, int N) {
+void fft2 (complex<double>* X, int N) {
     if(N < 2) {
         // bottom of recursion.